 Connecting with unreachable audiences

-Web 2.0 is dominated by Big Tech (and their dangerous data collection).
-But it’s becoming more private thanks to the forward-thinking users who block trackers, use VPNs, and generally take action to limit their digital fingerprint.
-These users are tired of being tracked, having their data harvested, and being pawns in the surveillance economy…and they’re fighting back by taking control of their data.
+Historically, Web 2.0 has been dominated by Big Tech and data collection.
+But change is happening.
+Today, Web 2.0 is becoming more private thanks to users blocking trackers, using VPNs, and generally taking action to limit their digital fingerprint.
+These users are tired of having their data harvested and used in the surveillance economy, and are taking control of their data.

 This presents a challenge—and an opportunity—for advertisers.
-By blocking invasive ads, these savvy users are becoming “unreachable” through traditional advertising channels.
-To survive, brands and advertisers will need new strategies to keep up with these unreachable audiences.
+By blocking invasive ads, savvy users are “unreachable” through traditional ad channels.
+To survive, brands and advertisers need new strategies.
 The old methods of reaching users just won’t cut it.

 In online advertising, an “unreachable” person is one who actively takes steps to protect their data and privacy online, and thus isn’t easily targeted by Web 2.0’s traditional ad channels.
 Some of them are seeking privacy, some just happen to use more modern platforms with less surface area for ads, and some are simply trying to cut down on their screen time.
 Whatever their motivations, unreachable audiences are generally unavailable via traditional brand and advertising channels.